TritonSE/CRED/README.md

 # CRED

+A website revamp for Cred, an organization focused on providing help for post-incarcerated inviduals.
+This website aims to declutter the original website while adding modular features that allow the website to grow with the organization.

 This website adds an admin portal to facilitate website integration into organization operations, including a custom form for clients to send their information.

 ## Setup